-\paragraph{Dual Channel} One way to achieve full-duplex dialogue is by using dual channels~\citep{dGSLM,defossezmoshi,ma2024languagemodellistenspeaking,Parrot2024}, as shown in Fig.~\ref{fig:dual_overall}~(b).
-The SLM has two input channels: the listening channel (the sequence with red blocks) which continuously receives input, and the speaking channel (the sequence with blue blocks) where the spoken output from the SLM is directed, allowing the model to track what it has said.
+\paragraph{Dual channel} One way to achieve full-duplex dialogue is by using a dual-channel approach~\citep{dGSLM,defossezmoshi,ma2024languagemodellistenspeaking,Parrot2024}, as shown in Figure~\ref{fig:dual_overall}~(b).
+The \slm\ has two input channels: the listening channel (the sequence with red blocks) which continuously receives input, and the speaking channel (the sequence with blue blocks) where the spoken output from the \slm\ is directed, allowing the model to track what it has said.
 The model produces output at each step, including tokens representing speech or silence (blocks with a dotted outline).
 In this way, an SLM can listen to the user's words while generating output simultaneously.
 An early representative model for this method is the dialogue GSLM (dGSLM)~\citep{dGSLM}; Moshi has also implemented this strategy~\citep{defossezmoshi}.
 One challenge when using the dual-channel approach is that, instead of a typical autoregressive model, a specialized architecture is required. dGSLM~\citep{dGSLM} uses a dual-tower transformer architecture, where two transformers handle the two channels, using cross-attention to exchange information.
-Other models~\citep{defossezmoshi,ma2024languagemodellistenspeaking, Parrot2024} modify the input structure of the transformer to accommodate the dual-channel inputs.
+Other models~\citep{defossezmoshi,ma2024languagemodellistenspeaking, Parrot2024} modify the input structure of the transformer to accommodate the dual-channel input.

-\paragraph{Time Multiplexing} Fig.~\ref{fig:dual_overall}~(c) and (d) illustrate the time multiplexing approach.
+\paragraph{Time multiplexing} Figure~\ref{fig:dual_overall}~(c) and (d) illustrate the time multiplexing approach.
 In this approach, the SLM has only one channel, so it must switch between listening and speaking modes.
 During the listening mode, the SLM takes input from the user (red blocks) without generating output.
 During the speaking mode, the SLM generates speech representations (blue blocks) and takes its own output as input in an autoregressive manner.
 The strength of this approach is that the sequence model can be a typical decoder-only autoregressive model, and can therefore be initialized with a text LLM.